-The latest version of the book is P5.0, released almost 2 years ago.
+The latest version of the book is P5.0, released about 2 years ago.
 If you've bought a PDF of the book and would like to upgrade it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here:

 If you've found a new error, please submit it.

 The function definition shows markup tags < and > instead of symbols < and >--James CaisterMaik Schmidt says: Thanks for pointing this out.
 It'll be fixed in the second edition.

 - Reported in: P5.0 (24-Jun-15)

 - Reported in: P5.0 (06-Jul-14)

 "Make absolutely sure that you’re using pin 13!
 If you connect the LED to any other pin, it will probably be destroyed.
 The reason is that pin 13 has an internal resistor that the other pins don’t have (you’ll learn more about this in Chapter 3, Building Binary Dice,on page 43)."

 The above quotation from page 20 (PDF) is incorrect.
 The last Arduino version to have a series resistor between the microcontroller and pin 13 was the NG.
 On all newer versions Diecimila, Duemilanove, Uno, etc.) pin 13 is connected directly to the microcontroller.
 This incorrect explanation is repeated on page 47.
 (Reference: schematics for all Arduino boards available at arduino.cc) --John Gotthardt